 Termite University Workshops, 2020

-- Registration Fee: $160, payable online by credit card or electronic check (includes on-site lunch on both days and continental breakfast on Day 2)
+- Registration Fee: $60, payable online by credit card or electronic check

-- Cancel 7 or more days before Day 1 of workshop to receive full refund.
+- Cancel seven or more days before Day one of workshop to receive full refund.

 Future Termite University Workshops